RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check if CCX Upgrade Risk Inference Service application is available
 * Check if CCX Upgrade Risk Inference Service can be run

+## `ccx-upgrades-data-eng/request_prediction.feature`

+* Check Data Engineering Service response with an invalid cluster ID in the request
+* Check Data Engineering Service response with a valid cluster ID

+## `ccx-upgrades-data-eng/smoketests.feature`

+* Check if CCX Upgrade Risk Data Engineering Service application is available
+* Check if CCX Upgrade Risk Data Engineering Service can be run